openforis/sepal-doc/docs/source/cookbook/sampling_design.rst

 Scale
 ^^^^^

-Choose a scale that matches the useful resolution of the stratification.
+Scale sets the resolution at which the stratification is read, and with it how much processing the calculations require.
+For a GEE image asset it starts from the image's own pixel size; see `Grids and projections`_.
 The approximate number of pixels processed depends on the AOI area divided by the square of the scale.
 For the same AOI, halving the scale processes approximately four times as many pixels; doubling it processes approximately one quarter as many.

 A smaller scale can preserve more spatial detail when the source image supports that resolution, but it increases processing time and memory use.
 Choosing a scale finer than the source's useful resolution mostly resamples the same information and adds work.
 A larger scale is faster, but it can remove small or narrow strata, shift class boundaries and change the calculated area and weight of each stratum.

+The class recorded for each sample is the one found at the sample location at the resolution in use.

 Direct and Queued calculations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^